dan-osul/ZeekMde/README.md

 ![Alt text](/img/image-5.png)

 - DNS Summary\
   This is a good alerting source, but made even better if you don't have a fancy enterprise proxy or IPS from some of the big and expensive behemoths.
-It won't replace your Palo or Zscaller (if you're lucky enough to have them) but its a good complimentary detection source for those who do and a great way to get visibility for those who don't.
+It won't replace your Palo or Zscaler (if you're lucky enough to have them) but its a good complimentary detection source for those who do and a great way to get visibility for those who don't.

 #### Test 2, Finding what is hitting your exposed endpoints